-Our example assumes two married persons (both age 45) that live in Philadelphia.
-They have two teenaged children (ages 19 and 20) so there are four members of the family.
-The household income is $50,000.
-The federal subsidy is approximately $7,100 per year (Yes…It’s that large!) and instantly reduces the cost of coverage.
+Our example assumes two married persons (both age 45) that live in Columbus (Ohio).
+They have two teen-aged children (ages 19 and 20) so there are four members of the family.
+The household income is $55,000.
+The federal subsidy is approximately $6,400 per year (Yes…It’s that large!) and instantly reduces the cost of coverage.

 Gold and Platinum-Level policies are the most expensive, but will minimize any cash outlay other than the premium.
-For example, a Keystone Gold “Proactive” plan also waives the deductible, but costs $566 per month since out-of-pocket expenses are lower.
+However, as previously discussed, often enrolling in a less-expensive plan (especially Silver-tier) are a more cost-effective choice.

 For a student, rates are much less expensive.
-Assuming the same area of Pennsylvania, a 21-year-old student with $18,000 of income, would only pay $84 per month (after the subsidy is applied) for the Silver-Tier same policy.
-And Aetna offers a fairly similar plan for $78.
-Once again, the deductible is waived.
-Other types of plans are also available with different maximum out-of-pocket expenses.
+Assuming the same area of Ohio, a 21-year-old student with $18,000 of income, would only pay $74 per month (after the subsidy is applied) for the same Silver-Tier Molina policy with a $250 deductible.
+And Aetna offers a fairly similar plan for $92 although the deductible would increase to $1,000.

 Fixed Benefit Policies – Warning

-There is one particular type of health insurance we don’t endorse or recommend…unless you can’t qualify for any other type of medical insurance, you have been previously declined after submitting an application, or you are either not eligible or not happy with the options provided by your state high risk pool.
+There is one particular type of health insurance we don’t endorse or recommend…unless you can’t qualify for any other type of medical insurance, you have been previously declined after submitting a short-term application, or you are either not eligible or missed Open Enrollment in your state.
 We are referring to a “Fixed-Benefit” policy, which is not offered by all companies.
-However, in fairness, most of the carriers that offer this policy seem to be reputable and you do receive cash benefits for covered expenses.
+However, most of the carriers that offer this policy seem to be reputable and you do receive cash benefits for covered expenses.

 Fixed Benefit medical plans are not always expensive.
 Often, the rate is less than $100 per month for a single person and less than $300 per month for an entire family.
 Of course, the older you are (especially if you are over age 55), the more expensive rates will become.
 For office visits, instead of a “copay”, often you received a “fixed” (of course!) payment in the range of $40-$75.